OWASP/www-project-desktop-app-security-top-10/tab_detailed_DesktopTop10.md

 <br/><br/>
 # <a name="da9" > DA9 - Using Components with Known Vulnerabilities </a>
 ### Description:
 Either any component/service offered by the underlying OS or an external 3rd party component which had a publicly known vulnerability (with/without exploit available), will impose very high risk on the products/assets.
 As part of the product life cycle any such affected component would be complemented with a security patch or newer version of that component.
 Some of them are automated, where the end-user doesn’t have to bother about it, however sometimes manually patching is required due to various reasons.
 Third party components are the reusable software components generally used to save time and budget, while developing any product/solution.
-There are two categories of third party components.
+There are two categories of third party components:
-Open Source Components
+1. Open Source Components:
 	These components are maintained by the open source community and the release of updates/patches for the components may/may not be in a timely manner.
-Commercial Components
+2. Commercial Components:
 These components are maintained by the third party vendors and updates are frequently released based on the business model.
 Patches are released generally at a fixed interval of time or immediately for some critical issues.

 Using any of the above kinds of components can introduce new vulnerabilities and attack surfaces.
 It is necessary for the developers of the application to patch the discovered vulnerability in the open source components and use the latest/patched version of commercial components.